Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-16-Jekyll-to-Gatsby.md

 Getting a Gatsby project up and running is [well-documented](https://www.gatsbyjs.com/docs/quick-start/) on the Gatsby site.
 Enhancing the project to generate a page from a markdown file is also [clearly explained](https://www.gatsbyjs.com/docs/adding-markdown-pages/).
 These are the steps I followed to get the initial project set up for the blog:

 - Used the `gatsby-source-filesystem` plugin to read markdown files into Gatsby.
-Added an entry to the `plugins` key in `gatsby.config.js`.
+I added an entry to the `plugins` key in `gatsby.config.js`.

 ```
 plugins: [{